Note: This post was first published in March 2021 and updated in November 2022

 And asset allocation is pretty straightforward.

-The biggest challenge for you is actually keeping your job over the next 10-15 years.
+The biggest challenge for you, especially in today’s environment, is actually keeping your job over the next 10-15 years.

-No one talks about it, but ageism is a sad reality – and even more so post-Covid.
+No one talks about it, but ageism is a sad reality.
 Have a look around – how many 65-year-olds do you see in your workplace?

 Time and again, I’ve seen people in my social circle (including some close relatives) slowly “managed out” by their employer.